Lectures: Tuesdays 10:00-12:00 AM

 The goal for this course is to lay the foundations for an emerging research area of “hybrid classical-quantum protocols” and build towards a concrete understanding of some of the most important results of the past few years.
 These include Mahadev’s celebrated protocol for classical delegation of quantum computation (arXiv:1804.01082) and the recent complexity-theoretic result MIP* = RE (arXiv:2001.04383).
 Towards a self-contained presentation of these results we will develop the required foundations in quantum information, complexity theory, and cryptography.
 Time allowing and depending on the participants’ interests we will present connections with the field of operator algebras.

 Lecture notes for the course are available here.
-In addition, the latex code is available on Overleaf at this link.
-Direct corrections of typos can be made by anyone; I welcome comments or questions by email.
+I welcome corrections or comments by email.

 The two main papers that we aim to discuss in the course are